List of Star Wars air, aquatic, and ground vehicles: Gian speeder

 The Naboo Royal Security Forces use Gian speeders in The Phantom Menace.

 They are larger, heavier counterparts to the NRSF Flash Speeders, and are used mainly for skirmishes against pirates and smugglers.
 However, they are still modified civilian landspeeeders, and prove relatively useless against Trade Federation tanks.
 They are painted purple, carry one medium blaster cannon, and have seating for four NRSF officers.
-They also have light armour plating for protection against hand-held blasters, but there is little protection for the vehicles occupants.
+They also have light armor plating for protection against hand-held blasters, but there is little protection for the vehicles occupants.

 Hailfire droid tank

 Hailfire droids are mobile missile platforms that appear in Attack of the Clones during the Battle of Geonosis and have featured in other Star Wars media associated with the Clone Wars.
 In-universe material identifies them as IG-227 Hailfire-class droid tanks produced by Haor Chall Engineering and commissioned for the InterGalactic Banking Clan prior to the Clone Wars to assist with debt collection.
 Standing 6.8 m tall and capable of 45 kph, they consist of two large wheels with a low-fixed base on which is mounted a targeting photoreceptor, twin chin-mounted blaster cannons, and two missile launchers.
-Each launcher can carry up to 15 missiles, which have an effective range of less than one kilometre following deliberately evasive trajectories to their target.
+Each launcher can carry up to 15 missiles, which have an effective range of less than one kilometer following deliberately evasive trajectories to their target.
 Although an effective platform against both ground and air targets, the Hailfire was phased out during the Clone Wars because of its limited ammunition supply.

 Joe Pappalardo of Popular Mechanics, in analyzing several different Star Wars vehicles, gave a mixed review of the Hailfire droid.
 He praised it for being a wheeled vehicle instead of a walking vehicle and noted that having the robot body suspended between wheels is a popular real-world design which allows robots to right themselves.
 However he argues the design's wheel size is too big for effectively traversing large obstacles, citing research done by Caltech and NASA on the issue.
 He also criticized the negative camber of the wheels for having no discernable purpose.